Why Is Ice Melting Not A Chemical Reaction

 Can ice melting ever be part of a chemical reaction?

-Why do textbooks point out this distinction?
+Why do textbooks make clear this distinction?

 Are there other phase changes that are also physical changes?